2025

 Managers play a critical role in creating an inclusive workplace environment.
 Managers often hold power over employees and may influence decisions that affect employees’ lives.
 Therefore, managers and senior leaders must understand the impact of their actions and promote elements that foster an inclusive culture.

-If you want to promote diversity and cultural awareness among managers, you need to start early.
-Start by having managers attend ethnic diversity and inclusion training.
+To promote diversity and cultural awareness among managers, start early.
+Start by having managers attend racial and ethnic diversity and inclusion training.
 This training teaches managers how to communicate across cultures.

-It is best if you gave managers tools to deal with complex issues.
-For example, when dealing with sensitive topics such as race or gender diversity, sexual orientation, managers should use “I statements” instead of “you statements.”
-It helps prevent stereotyping, discrimination and encourages gender identity and diversity.
+It is best if you give managers tools to deal with complex issues.
+For example, when dealing with sensitive topics, such as race, gender diversity, or sexual orientation, managers should use “I statement” instead of “you statements.”
+It helps prevent stereotyping and discrimination and encourages gender identity and diversity.

-Cultural awareness plays an integral role in promoting diversity and Inclusion.
-If you want to improve diversity and Inclusion in your organization, you need to educate managers on the importance of cultural awareness to promote an inclusive workforce.
+Cultural awareness plays an integral role in promoting diversity and inclusion.
+To improve diversity and Inclusion in your organization, you need to educate managers on the importance of cultural awareness to promote an inclusive workforce.

 Remember that when leaders commit to diversity and Inclusion, they show that they value these principles.
-Employees perceive their senior executives behavior and they become more motivated to participate in diversity and inclusion strategy initiatives.
-Furthermore, they also help bring greater diversity for a positive organizational change.
+Employees perceive their senior executive’s behavior and become more motivated to participate in diversity and inclusion strategy initiatives.
+Furthermore, they also help bring greater diversity for positive organizational change.

-Leaders who support diversity and Inclusion have a positive effect on not just organization but entire business imperative.
+Leaders who support diversity and inclusion positively affect the organization and the business.
 Employees will respond to leaders who demonstrate respect for them and their families.
-Which is why inclusive companies are ahead of the race because they are successful in implementing anti discriminatory policies.
+This is why inclusive companies are ahead of the race because they are successful in implementing anti-discriminatory policies.

 4. Provide Training on Unconscious Bias for Workplace Diversity